8,300+ curious folks read Simplanations. Join them by signing up here:

 Hey, Bala again.
 A small bit of trivia here.

-For TinyPanda’s IPO, I had to separately apply for permission with the compliance team at JP Murugan specifying exactly which research analyst I want to cross over the chinese firewall.
+For TinyPanda’s IPO, I had to separately apply for permission with the compliance team at JP Murugan specifying exactly which research analyst I want to cross over the Chinese Wall.
 And post permission, all the emails and calls between me and the research analyst are mediated by the compliance team.

 Lata understood Bala's point about the ICR report providing a 3rd party opinion.
 It was more work for her but this was too, like everything else, important.
 So an 'analyst day' was arranged and the research analysts from all the 3 banks JP Murugan, S&S, and Bakarwaleys came down to question her and the CFO about the company's performance and future plans.
 This Q&A session would lay the groundwork for their reports.
 It was a gruelling 4-hour session.
 The analysts were ruthless but Lata was glad at the end of it.
 One because it was over and two, because the analysts seem satisfied with her answers.